Farzad-R/LLM-Zero-to-Hundred/RAG-GPT/README.md

-# Fostering Robust AI Conversations with retrieval Augemented generation By Integrating OpenAI GPT Model, Langchain, ChromaDB, and Gradio
+# RAG-GPT: Fostering Robust AI Conversations with retrieval Augemented generation By Integrating OpenAI GPT Model, Langchain, ChromaDB, and Gradio

 **RAG-GPT** is a chatbot that enables you to chat with your documents (PDFs and Doc).
 The project works with two types of data:
 1. With documents that you have vectorized and processed beforehand.